davidorex/roo-clone/mutations/June-13-Roo-Conversation-Mode-Proposal.md

 4. **Technical Details**: Any code, concepts, or technical information that remains relevant
 5. **User Interests**: What the user seems most interested in or focused on

-Structure this as a natural narrative rather than a task-oriented checklist.
+Structure this as a factual narrative rather than a task-oriented checklist.
 Focus on preserving the conversational context rather than actionable items.

 Output only the summary without additional commentary.`